 Aside from your physical health, be mindful of your mental health.
 Where necessary consult a fertility coach or counselor who will help to ensure any decision you make is an informed one and that you are mentally prepared for the treatment you are planning.

-Preparing for IVF at 40 can be daunting but with the right preparation you can make the journey that much easier.
+Preparing for IVF at 40 can be daunting but with the right preparation, you can make the journey much easier.

 Best IVF clinics in Europe for patients over 40

-What criteria is used to identify the best IVF clinic in Europe for over 40 year olds?
-Well, success rates obviously play a part alongside cost, and available donors.
+What criteria are used to identify the best IVF clinic in Europe for over 40-year-olds?
+Well, success rates obviously play a part alongside cost and available donors.
 If you are aged up to 50 most European countries will have a wide variety of clinics to choose from and the most popular destinations match those which are preferred by younger patients.
-Subsequently clinics in Spain, the Czech Republic, and Greece are very popular and are home to some of the most well established clinics in the world.
+Subsequently, clinics in Spain, the Czech Republic, and Greece are very popular and are home to some of the most well-established clinics in the world.

 Best IVF clinics in the world for women 40+